johnston9/shot-caller-production/README.md

 1. #### As a Frequent User, I want to view my purchased products and projects.

-    - The user can easily view their purchased products and projects in their account page, the link for which is clearly displayed in the navbar.
+    - The user can easily view their purchased products and projects in their account page, the link for which is clearly displayed in the Navbar.

 <p align="center"><strong>xxxxxxx</strong></p>
 <h2 align="center">